s-goldman/FAQs/faqs.md

 Another method which can be used in the case of point sources is to evaluate the flux in several positions where no sources are expected.
 Also in this case, anyway, only a rough estimate can be derived since the response of the different pixels vary across the detector. -->

-The best way to estimate the error is by fitting multiple individual ramps at a single position using the raw data.
-Averaging these together can then give you a good estimate on the error.
+The best way to estimate the error is by fitting multiple individual ramps at a single position using the raw data, and averaging the results.
 It is important that this is done using the raw data, as higher-level spectra are smoothed.
-If telluric features are not correctly removed, and appear in the smoothed spectrum, this can result in an over-estimate of the error.
+If telluric features are not correctly removed and appear in the smoothed spectrum, this can result in an over-estimate of the error.

 If the target is a point source another method is to evaluate the flux in several positions where no sources are expected.
 This however, only gives a rough estimate of the error since the pixel response varies across the detector.

-### Should I use FIFI-LS or GREAT for [CII]?
+### Should I use FIFI-LS or GREAT for \[CII\]?

 **A: FIFI-LS (in most cases)**

 Unless the line you are targeting is expected to be bright (e.g. extragalactic), it will not likely be detected by GREAT.
-We suggest using FIFI-LS for targeting [CII] due to its faster mapping speed.
+We suggest using FIFI-LS for targeting \[CII\] due to its faster mapping speed.
 The trade-off, however, is that GREAT has a much higher spectral resolution.
 If the spectral resolution is critical, GREAT may be the better choice.
-See observing documentation and SITE (https://dcs.arc.nasa.gov/proposalDevelopment/SITE/index.jsp) for more details.
+See observing documentation and [SITE](<https://dcs.arc.nasa.gov/proposalDevelopment/SITE/index.jsp>) for more details.

 ### What is the beam/psf size of FIFI-LS?
 **A: Typically 2.3 - 3”**

 The intrinsic PSF of FIFI-LS is smaller than the PSF from the SOFIA telescope for most of the spectral range.
 Therefore, the telescope PSF should be the dominating factor for the effective spatial resolution of FIFI-LS on SOFIA.
 SOFIA's PSF size is highly wavelength dependent.
 For longer wavelengths, the PSF size is diffraction limited.
-For shorter wavelengths (<30 um) the PSF depends on diffraction, shear layer seeing, jitter, pointing accuracy, stability and drift (see https://www.worldscientific.com/doi/full/10.1142/S2251171718400111).
+For shorter wavelengths (<30 um) the PSF depends on diffraction, shear layer seeing, jitter, pointing accuracy, stability and drift (see <https://www.worldscientific.com/doi/full/10.1142/S2251171718400111>).
 It should also be noted that the pixel size of FIFI-LS is smaller than the PSF, meaning that the data are intentionally oversampled.

 ### What is the pixel size of FIFI-LS data?